DiggnDeeper/wp-dapp/CONTRIBUTING.md

 - Use PHPDoc comments for functions and classes
 - Keep code modular and maintainable
 - Write descriptive commit messages

+### Linting & Formatting
+- PHP: PHPCS with WordPress rules
+- JS/CSS: Prettier (and ESLint where applicable)
+- Run linters before opening a PR

 ## Testing